RETAIL TERMS AND CONDITIONS

 4.6.6 Whilst in default, the designers products remain the property of The Pommier and will continue to remain the property of The Pommier until the designer pays the outstanding amount in full including any default fee’s that may arise.

-4.8 At the absolute sole discretion of The Pommier, if it is agreed that the designer is unable to pay the amount in full, The Pommier may sell the designers products to recover the debt via any means necessary.
+4.8 At the absolute sole discretion of The Pommier, if it is agreed that the designer is unable to pay the amount in full or the designer fails repeatedly to respond to The Pommier's communications, The Pommier may sell the designers products to recover the debt via any means necessary.

 5 - LIMITATION OF REMEDIES AND LIABILITY